Click here for inmate population search.

 Cash bonds- When paying a cash bond, please be advised it must be presented in the form of cash, money order or cashier check and brought directly to the jail lobby.
 (If you bring cash, it must be the exact amount).
 After a deputy receives the proper bond amount, you will be given a Cash Bond Receipt.
 The release process will be completed.
 PLEASE BE ADVISED, ALL CASH BONDS ARE SUBMITTED TO THE CLERK OF THE COURT THE FOLLOWING BUSINESS DAY.

 Surety bonds- Must be made through a private business that is licensed by the Insurance Commissioner of the State of Florida.
 The bail bond agent guarantees the amount of the bond or the individual’s appearance in court.
-A list of bail bond companies is located in our booking area for the arrestee, and in the lobby for family and friends.
-Another source of information is the yellow pages.
+A source of information for a Bondsman is the Yellow Pages of a telephone book.
 You are responsible for the conditions, fees and agreements with the Bail Bondsman.
 The deputies working for the Sheriff’s Office cannot and will not recommend a Bail Bond Agency.
 Once the bonds arrive at this facility, the release process will begin.

 How do I contact a friend or family member who may be in jail?